 Poland’s banking sector: Facts & Figures

 Poland is the largest economy in Central and Eastern Europe.
-According to Eurostat, its economy has been one of the fastest growing among the EU Member States (GDP in 2017 grew by 4.6%).
-This trend, with rising credit demand, makes Poland a favourable destination for investment in the banking sector.
-It has a competitive landscape, focused on domestic business and playing an important role in financing private households, SMEs, big infrastructure projects, and project financing.
-Interest rates in Poland remain positive and the probability of their reduction is low.
+According to Eurostat and the European Commission, its economy has been one of the fastest growing among the EU Member States (GDP in 2017 grew by 4.6%).
+This trend, with rising credit demand, makes Poland a potentially favourable destination for investment in the banking sector.
+It has a competitive landscape, focused on domestic business and plays an important role in financing private households, SMEs, big infrastructure projects, and project financing.
+Interest rates in Poland remain positive.

-The Polish banking system is showing resilience and avoiding serious problems during the financial crisis.
-The Polish Financial Supervision Authority (Komisja Nadzoru Finansowego – KNF) is responsible for state supervision of the national financial market.
-The institution responsible both for operating the deposit guarantee scheme and resolution processes is the Bank Guarantee Fund (Bankowy Fundusz Gwarancyjny – BFG).
-The competent authority responsible for macro-prudential supervision is the Financial Stability Committee (Komitet Stabilności Finansowej – KSF), comprising the Polish National Central Bank, the Ministry of Finance, the Financial Supervision Authority and the Bank Guarantee Fund.
+The Polish banking system has shown resilience and avoided serious problems during the financial crisis.
+The Polish Financial Supervision Authority (Komisja Nadzoru Finansowego [KNF]) is responsible for state supervision of the national financial market.
+The institution responsible both for operating the deposit guarantee scheme and resolution processes is the Bank Guarantee Fund (Bankowy Fundusz Gwarancyjny [BFG]).
+The authority responsible for macro-prudential supervision is the Financial Stability Committee (Komitet Stabilności Finansowej [KSF]), comprising the Polish National Central Bank (NBP), the Ministry of Finance, the KNF and the BFG.

-Cooperative banks are members of two associated banks; despite the large number of these institutions, their market share is estimated at around 7% of the sector’s total assets.
-Due to preparations for the new requirements of the CRD IV package, and taking into account national regulations, cooperative banks must make the final decision, in 2018, on their further business model: joining one of the two Institutional Protection Schemes, conducting business independently or functioning as part of cooperation within the newly established apex bank.
+Cooperative banks are members of two associated banks.
+Despite the large number of these institutions, their market share is estimated at around 7.3% of the sector’s total assets.
+Due to preparations for the requirements of the CRD IV package, and taking into account national regulations, cooperative banks must make the final decision, in 2018, on their further business model: joining one of the two Institutional Protection Schemes, conducting business independently or functioning as part of cooperation within the newly established apex bank.

-The year 2016 was characterised by rapid growth of household deposits, which represent 71% of all non-financial sector deposits.
-The ratio of non-financial sector deposits to GDP was estimated at around 55.5%.
-The total banking credit portfolio for economy was higher than non-financial sector deposits.
-However, the share of long-term deposits is limited and term mismatch on credit and deposit side is significant.
+The year 2017 was characterised by rapid growth of household deposits, which represent 71% of all non-financial sector deposits.
+The ratio of non-financial sector deposits to GDP was estimated at around 54%.
+However, the share of long-term deposits is limited and term mismatch on the credit and deposit side is significant.

-The average total capital ratio (TCR) in the domestic banking sector increased slightly.
-At the end of 2016 the ratio was 17.7%, and the Common Equity Tier 1 and Tier 1 capital ratios were estimated around 16%.
-Only 2.1% of the sector did not meet the Financial Supervisory Authority (KNF) recommendations on the level of minimum capital requirements.
-This ratio is decreasing annually.
+The average total capital ratio in the domestic banking sector increased significantly.
+At the end of 2017 the ratio was 19%, and the Common Equity Tier 1 and Tier 1 capital ratios were estimated above 17%.
+Only 0.3% of the sector did not meet the KNF recommendations on the level of minimum capital requirements.

-At the end of 2016, 33.2 million clients had access to online banking services, a 9.3% increase in comparison to the fourth quarter of 2015.
+At the end of 2017, 35.5 million clients had access to online banking services, a 7% increase in comparison to the fourth quarter of 2016.
 Mobile payments are also increasing their share of transactions.
-In 2016, the number of transactions made with cards increased by 17% compared to 2015 and their value grew by 11%.
+In 2017, the number of transactions made with cards increased by 16% and their value grew by 11%.
 Since 2015, the BLIK system, which allows payments to be made by portable devices such as mobile phones and tablets, has been dynamically developing in Poland.